Property Management Photo Proof Answering Service

 Unsafe interpretations create risk

-A photo can tempt someone to diagnose mold, electrical risk, water source, habitability, tenant damage, or vendor responsibility.
+A photo can tempt someone to diagnose mold, electrical risk, water source, habitability, tenant damage, reimbursement, or vendor responsibility.
 The first answer should capture facts and send decisions to staff, not decide the issue from an image.

 What public data says about this buying behavior